 During the hours you aren’t working, and over the weekends, you can explore and socialise with other volunteers.
 Be sure to enjoy the famous open-air palapa covered seafood restaurants around town!

-What are the aims for this project?
+What are the aims of turtle conservation volunteering?

 The endangered turtles we work with can only lay their eggs on the beach.
 Unfortunately, these nesting areas are disappearing rapidly.
 This is because of climate change and increased human development.
 Poachers also take the eggs to sell at local markets.
 This is why we are working to protect as many of these nests as possible.
-We need the help of volunteers like you to do it.

-Management Plans
+Management plans

 We set out the aims and objectives of our projects in documents called Management Plans.
 We use them to properly plan the work you’ll do.
 They also help us measure and evaluate our achievements and impact each year.